chrishyland/chrishyland.github.io/_posts/2019-07-01-Reading_List.md

 ---
 ## Top Recommendations

 Click [here](#toc) to see the entire reading list.
-The five books that have had the biggest impact on me this year:
+The seven books that have had the biggest impact on me this year:

 - Why We Sleep: The New Science of Sleep

 - Essentialism: The Disciplined Pursuit of Less

+- Peak: Secrets from the New Science of Expertise

 - Range: How Generalists Triumph in a Specialized World

-- Debt: The First 5,000 Years
+- Educated

 - Evicted: Poverty and Profit in the American City

+- Sophie's World

 ---

-## Book List (38/26)
+## Book List (42/26)

 The list is in chronological order of when I read them in addition to my rating of the book and any comments.
 ## <a name='toc'>Table of contents</a>